ComPWA/ampform/doc/contribute.rst

 -------

-More thorough checks (that is, **runtime tests**) can be run in one go with the command
+More thorough checks (that is, **runtime tests**) can be run in one go with the following command:

+.. margin:: Running jobs in parallel

+  The :code:`-p` flag lets the jobs run in parallel.
+It also provides a nicer overview of the progress.
+See :ref:`tox:parallel_mode`.

 .. code-block:: shell

-  tox
+  tox -p

-This command will run :code:`pytest`, check for test coverage, build the documentation, and verify cross-references in the documentation and the API.
-It's especially recommended to *run tox before submitting a pull request!*
+This command will run :code:`pytest`, build the documentation, and verify cross-references in the documentation and the API.
+It's especially recommended to **run tox before submitting a pull request!**

 More specialized :code:`tox` tests are defined in the `tox.ini
 <https://github.com/ComPWA/expertsystem/blob/master/tox.ini>`__ file, under
-each :code:`testenv`.
+each :code:`testenv` section.
 You can list all environments, along with a description of what they do, by running:

 .. code-block:: shell